Overview

 With video conferencing enabled, you can also set the meeting host for your video conferencing, including potential alternates if your first default is not possible.

 For in-person interviews, if your team has a room dedicated to interviews you can set that as the default room.
+You can either choose a specific room, or use a room tag - in which case, when you come to schedule an interview, the system will choose from the pool of rooms which have the chosen tag.

 Candidate-facing and Interviewer-facing calendar events